tgstation/tgstation/tgui-next/README.md

 **For MSys2, Git Bash, WSL, Linux or macOS users:**

-First and foremost, run `bin/tgui --install-git-hooks` to install merge drivers which will help you resolve conflicts when rebasing your branches.
+First and foremost, change your directory to `tgui-next`.

+Run `bin/tgui --install-git-hooks` (optional) to install merge drivers which will assist you in conflict resolution when rebasing your branches.

+Run one of the following:

 - `bin/tgui` - build the project in production mode.
-- `bin/tgui --dev` - launch a development server, with live log collection, byond cache reloading and hot module replacement.
+- `bin/tgui --dev` - launch a development server.
+  - tgui development server provides you with incremental compilation, hot module replacement and logging facilities in all running instances of tgui.
+In short, this means that you will instantly see changes in the game as you code it.
+Very useful, highly recommended.
 - `bin/tgui --dev --reload` - reload byond cache once.
 - `bin/tgui --dev --debug` - run server with debug logging enabled.
 - `bin/tgui --dev --no-hot` - disable hot module replacement (helps when